paypal/squbs-java-seed.g8/README.md

 2. Start the server by using `re-start` or `run`.

-3. Run scoverage by `;clean;coverage;test`.
-This is good for Scala code.

-4. Run jacoco by `jacoco:cover` for Java and Scala code, but with quirks.
+3. Run jacoco by `jacoco:cover` for Java code, but with quirks.

 5. URLs:
    * http://localhost:8080/hello: Simple hello response